Functions of a Sales Executive: Crunching the Numbers

 Now these results are what you, the field sales manager, will be measured against.
 They are decided above our pay grade and conveniently handed down from the powers that be, typically in the form of some kind of revenue figure, such as MRR (monthly recurring revenue).

-Choosing the objectives that will lead to obtaining these business results takes a little more time on your part.
+It’ the role of an area sales manager to choose the objectives that will lead to obtaining these business results.
 As your business results are typically revenue, some sales objectives might be:

 Of course the objectives you select here should directly affect change, or lead to the achievement of your particular business result.
 The key thing to remember here, and perhaps one of the most important functions of a sales executive is selecting the easiest or most effective / efficient way by choosing those objectives that have the greatest chance of success.